Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Model Estimation with a Sparsity Constraint

 The identifiability results presented in this work are based on two crucial postulates: (i) the distribution over observations of both the learned and ground-truth models must match, i.e. $\hat\vtheta \eqobs \vtheta$ (Definition~\ref{def:eqobs}), and (ii) the learned graphs $\hat\mG^a$ and $\hat\mG^z$ must be as sparse as their ground-truth counterparts, respectively $\mG^a$ and $\mG^z$.
-The theory suggests that, in order to learn a (partially) disentangled representation, one should learn a model that satisfies these two requirements.
-In this section, we present one particular practical approach to achieve this approximately.
+The theory suggests that in order to learn a (partially) disentangled representation, one should learn a model that satisfies these two requirements.
+In this section, we present one particular practical approach to achieve this.
 Appendix~\ref{sec:ours_details} provides further details.

-\paragraph{Data fitting.} The first condition can be achieved by fitting a model to data.
-Since the models discuss in this work present latent variable models, a natural idea is to use a maximum likelihood approach based on the well-known framework of variational autoencoders (VAEs) \citep{Kingma2014} in which the decoder neural network corresponds to the mixing function $\hat\bff$.
+\paragraph{Data fitting.} The first condition can be achieved by fitting a model to the data.
+Since the models discussed in this work present latent variable models, it is a natural idea to use a maximum likelihood approach based on the well-known framework of variational autoencoders (VAEs) \citep{Kingma2014} in which the decoder neural network corresponds to the mixing function $\hat\bff$.
 We consider an approximate posterior of the form

 where $q(\vz^t \mid \vx^t)$ is a Gaussian distribution with mean and diagonal covariance outputted by a neural network $\texttt{encoder}(\vx^t)$.
 In our experiments, the latent model $\hat p(\vz_i^t \mid \vz^{<t}, \va^{<t})$ is a Gaussian distribution with mean $\hat\vmu_i(\vz^{<t}, \va^{<t})$ parameterized as a fully connected neural network that ``looks" only at a fixed window of $s$ lagged latent variables.\footnote{The theory we developed would allow for a $\vmu$ function that depends on all previous time steps, not only the $s$ previous ones.
 This could be achieved with a recurrent neural network or transformer, but we leave this to future work.} Furthermore, the variances are learned but does not depend on $(\vz^{<t}, \va^{<t})$ (see Appendix~\ref{sec:ours_details} for details).
 This variational inference model induces the following evidence lower bound (ELBO) on $\log \hat{p}(\vx^{\leq T}|\va^{<T})$: